chenkennt/openpublish/open_publish_design.md

 Both github and Visual Studio Online provides webhook ([github](https://developer.github.com/webhooks/), [VSO](https://www.visualstudio.com/get-started/integrate/service-hooks/webhooks-and-vso-vs)) to get notification on repo changes.

 > In case webhook is not reliable (VSO webhook has known reliablity issue), polling is always an alternative solution.

+For one repo, all changes will be built sequentially.
+There're two ways to build GIT changes:

+1. For each changes in GIT repo, start a build.
+2. Rolling build, aggregate all changes since last build and build them.

+\#2 may be more efficient but #1 will be more accurate.
+For now we will use #1 to build changes.

 ### 3.4 Transform Markdown Files